 Although it was obviously scary, all of the staff were so lovely and made me feel really safe and looked after.
 Despite my labour not being anything like I had hoped for or planned, I immediately saw it as a really positive experience.
 The staff went above and beyond to make me feel as calm and safe as possible, and I was so proud of myself for coping with the pain really well.
 As someone who was SO terrified about giving birth, especially with going into theatre, I really shocked myself with how calm I stayed throughout and it still feels really empowering.

-Penelope Belle entered the world on 12/08/22 at 17:36, weighing 8lb 2oz and measuring 53cm tall.
+Our beautiful Penelope Belle entered the world on 12/08/22 at 17:36, weighing 8lb 2oz and measuring 53cm tall.
 Although I have shared an announcement photo of her, I’ve decided that I don’t feel comfortable with sharing her all the time so publicly on here and on Instagram, just to be on the safe side.
 I will mention little things here and there, and I may share some photos (possibly without showing her face), but as of right now I just don’t feel like I want to post her online all the time!
 I didn’t know how I would feel about it until she arrived, but my protective motherly instinct is to avoid sharing too much of her.
 It's going to be hard, though, as obviously I am now on maternity leave and with her all day every day!
 It's going to take me a while to find my comfort zone with what I will/won't share of her.

 I know that this post won't be for everyone to read as it's so personal, and it might be a post that's only really important to me, but I thought I'd write it anyway for my own memories and to help anyone who is currently pregnant.
 I know that it really helped me to read other people's labour and birth stories to prepare myself, so I thought that writing mine might help someone else too.
 If you have read this far, then thank you!
 I hope it was useful/helpful/interesting to read.